pji/blackjack/README.rst

 The following features are on the nice-to-have list:

+* Card counting.
-* Allow user variable bets.
+	* Allow players to count cards.
-    * Remove old Engine.start() code.
+	* Allow players to be bad at counting cards.
+	* Allow users to join a table partway through the shoe.
 * Separate number of seats from number of players.
 	* Fix game.Engine.seats when restoring from file.
 	* Allow empty seats.
 	* Allow players to join partway through a hand.
-* Card counting.
-	* Allow players to count cards.
-	* Allow players to be bad at counting cards.
-	* Allow users to join a table partway through the shoe.
 * Allow player interaction.
 	* Display recent actions in TableUI.
 	* Allow players to notice other players.